SubZeroDru/etcdtoolv3/README.md

 # Etcd V3 API Tool
 I have created a new etcdtool for etcd V3 API.
-Able to import YAML / JSON into your etcd cluster registry V3.
+Able to import YAML into your etcd cluster registry V3.

 - This tool is open source and for everyone to use.
 - Based on python3